Teyras/MT/text/chapters/050_evaluation_system.md

 by the worker (the files that are supposed to be copied are specified by the configuration of the exercise).

+### Judging Correctness of Output

+ReCodEx supports various ways of judging the correctness of the output of a submission using judges -- programs that read the output file and assign it a rating between 0 and 1.
+There are multiple kinds of correctness rating implemented by built-in judges and it is also possible to upload a custom judging program for specialized exercises.
+ReCodEx also allows not specifying any judge to allow for example just submitting the results of an experiment.
+However, this use case is not interesting for our research.

 ### Description of Evaluation Jobs

 When the core receives a submission for evaluation, it takes the exercise